26 May 2023, 13:31

 The proposed law is set to initiate a major shift to heat pumps.
 Image by Viessmann

-In theory, a whole range of heating systems qualify for the 65 percent renewable energy rule, for example heat pumps, solar thermal, and hybrid systems which combine a fossil fuel system with a heat pump.
+In theory, a whole range of heating systems qualify for the 65 percent renewable energy rule, for example heat pumps, solar thermal, and hybrid systems combining a fossil fuel system with a heat pump.
+Installation of “hydrogen-ready” gas boilers also remains possible, but they must run on an increasing share of biogas if hydrogen is not available, making them more expensive.
 Biomass and biomethane systems can also be used, but only in existing buildings.
-So-called “hydrogen-ready” gas boilers are also allowed, but only if the local grid operator has an approved plan to switch to hydrogen and guarantees a supply within ten years.
-However, energy industry association BDEW has called the requirements for hydrogen heating “far from reality.”

-Connections to district heating are also permitted if the operator has a plan to transition to renewable energies.
-Despite this range of technological options and numerous exemptions, the law is set to initiate a rapid shift towards heat pumps in practice.
-Modelling by thinktanks for the government show that more than 80 percent of new installations will be heat pumps by 2030, with district heating covering most of the rest.
+Despite the range of technological options and numerous exemptions, the law is set to initiate a broad shift towards heat pumps.
+Modelling by think tanks for the government show that heat pumps will make up more than 80 percent of new installations by 2030, with district heating covering most of the rest.

-The controversy is mainly surrounding the higher cost of climate-friendly boilers.
-Installing heat pumps is usually at least twice as expensive as conventional heating systems, oftenten costing more than 20,000 euros.
-However, proponents argue that heat pumps’ operating costs are much lower than conventional systems’ because of higher efficiency and Germany’s rising CO2 price for heating.
-According to a poll conducted by the right wing tabloid Bild —which has led the campaign against the government plans — 61 percent of Germans are worried about costs.
-At the height of the controversy, the responsible state secretary Patrick Graichen (who was dubbed “Mr Heat Pump”) was accused of breaching the economics and climate ministry’s compliance rules, resulting in his departure.
+The controversy mainly centred around the higher cost of climate-friendly boilers.
+Installing heat pumps is usually at least twice as expensive as conventional heating systems, often costing more than 20,000 euros.
+However, proponents argue that heat pumps’ operating costs are much lower than conventional systems’ because of their much higher efficiency and Germany’s rising CO2 price for heating fuels like oil and gas.

-Another point of controversy is the inclusion of “hydrogen-ready” heating systems, which was added by pro-business FDP in the name of “technology freedom” — reminiscent of the party’s controversial insistence on allowing the use of synthetic fuels in combustion engines for decarbonising transport.
-Most experts say “hydrogen-ready” boilers don’t make sense, given they are highly inefficient when compared to heat pumps, and therefore could result in higher costs for those who install them.
-Dozens of independent studies have concluded that hydrogen will not play a significant role in heating, given that it will require five to six times more renewable energy than heat pumps – and that the scarce fuel is going to be needed in other sectors such as industry.
-This is why a broad alliance of environmentalists, trade unions, consumer groups and professional associations have called them a “sham” solution that delays effective climate action.
+Another point of controversy was the inclusion of “hydrogen-ready” heating systems, which was added at the insistence of the pro-business FDP in the name of “technology freedom.”
+Most experts say “hydrogen-ready” boilers don’t make sense, because they are highly inefficient when compared to heat pumps, and therefore could result in higher costs for those who install them.
+Dozens of independent studies have concluded that hydrogen will not play a significant role in heating, given that it will require five to six times more renewable energy than heat pumps – and that the scarce fuel is going to be needed in industrial sectors.
+This is why a broad coalition of environmentalists, trade unions, consumer groups and professional associations have called them a “sham” solution that delays effective climate action.
+The FDP’s arguments in the heating debate mirrored the party's insistence on allowing the use of synthetic fuels in combustion engines for decarbonising transport, which are also considered unrealistic by most experts.

 All texts created by the Clean Energy Wire are available under a “Creative Commons Attribution 4.0 International Licence (CC BY 4.0)” .
 They can be copied, shared and made publicly accessible by users so long as they give appropriate credit, provide a link to the license, and indicate if changes were made.